Dreaming of more kitchen storage and space? We’ve got you covered. Here are five mistakes homeowners often make in a small kitchen.

 4. Install open shelves

 We get it.
 Open shelves look fancy and you can identify where you store an item almost immediately.
-Unfortunately, we can’t vouch for open shelves in small kitchens.
+Unfortunately, we can’t vouch for open shelves in small kitchens, especially for galley kitchen.
 If you leave everything out in the open, chances are your kitchen will feel disoriented and cluttered.
 But don’t worry, there’s a way to get around it.
 What you can do is to include a mix of open and closed storage to balance it out.
 So keep the less attractive utensils and appliances out of sight, and exhibit only your prized collection out in the open.

 Read more: Which kitchen countertop is best for you